 A beautiful hummingbird may appear for a few seconds, making us feel lucky; but if we leave food out for them, and they feel safe and unthreatened, they can become regular visitors.
 With this association, hummingbirds could be designed with doves or other symbols of peace.
 The hummingbird also represents care, attraction, and happiness, and people in relationships often get twin tattoos of hummingbirds—matching tattoos or two hummingbirds to represent their relationship.
 Some get a name on the tattoo, their partner's or a loved one's.

 This tattoo can also represent freedom.
 Although the hummingbird is often associated with attraction and affection, it is a lone traveler.
 Hummingbirds are independent birds that spend most of their time alone.
 The hummingbird tattoo can symbolize that independent freedom.

 Hold fast to dreams, for if dreams die, life is a broken-winged bird that cannot fly.— Langston Hughes

 The hummingbird can be a creative design to work with, with many color options and usually accompanied by flowers, clouds, rainbows, butterflies, dragonflies, and plants.

-As far as body location of such tattoos, it really depends on the size.
+As far as the body location of such tattoos, it really depends on the size.
 The hummingbird itself can be altered in a few different ways: short or long tail feathers, wings outstretched or tucked in long or short beak.
 Then, of course, it can be inked in a variety of different colors.
-Some colors may be very vibrant, while others may be more realistic to natural colors.
+Some colors may be very vibrant, while others may be more realistic with natural colors.

 A small hummingbird tattoo can fit in all kinds of different places on the body: neck, stomach, ankle, upper chest, or behind an ear.
 For larger designs, the back, shoulders, lower back, sides, and upper back work well.